Your gap is Learning, response, and institutionalization

 Patterns Unlearned

-In an early-implementation solar context, the project's grievance handling was genuinely responsive at the case level.
+In an early-implementation context, the project's grievance handling was genuinely responsive at the case level.
 Crop damage was compensated.
 Safety issues were addressed.
 Barangay-level negotiations resolved localized disputes.
 The response time was fast and the outcomes were generally satisfactory to the individuals involved.
 But the cases were managed individually, without any systematic review of whether the same types of issues were appearing across different areas or different phases.
 Crop damage concerns recurred in different barangays.
 The same coordination failures between contractors and affected landowners appeared more than once.
 Each instance was resolved.
 The conditions producing them were not changed.
 The system could fix problems.
 It could not learn from them.
 The result was a project that was spending ongoing resources resolving recurring issues that a pattern analysis could have identified and addressed structurally, weeks or months earlier, at lower cost.

 white and gray dumpy level